 Journal of Accountancy articles and features cover a wide variety of subjects including accounting, financial reporting, auditing, taxation, personal financial planning, technology, business valuation, professional development, ethics, liability issues, consulting, practice management, education and related domestic and international business issues.

-With nearly 400,000 paid subscribers, the JofA reaches more financial decision makers than all other accounting publications combined.
+The JofA reaches more financial decision makers than all other accounting publications combined.
 Approximately half of JofA readers work in private industry as financial managers and accounting specialists.
 Another 40% of readers work in public practice as auditors, tax specialists and financial consultants to companies and individuals.
 The remaining 10% are government personnel, educators or students.

 Writing for the JofA

 We recommend that prospective authors read several recent issues of the JofA.
 Prior to submitting a manuscript, authors should discuss ideas with a senior editor and/or submit a one-page synopsis of the proposed article.
 The synopsis should outline the concept for the article, highlight the major points, give practical examples and describe the intended audience.